JackMack21/FAB-COST/README.md

 # FAB-COST
-A contextual bandit algorithm which uses a combination of ADF and EP to give fast, accurate performance.
+A contextual bandit algorithm which uses a combination of Expectation Propagation (EP) and Assumed Density Filtering (ADF) to give fast, accurate performance.